editorconfig/specification/.github/ISSUE_TEMPLATE/new-issue.md

 ---
 name: New Issue
-about: Open a new issue (bug report or pull request)
+about: Open a new issue (bug report or feature request)
 title: "[Title]"
 labels: ''
 assignees: ''